equinor/echo-tag-scanner/docs/index.md

 The UI is built using React and we have strived to keep it seperate from the capture logic.
 The UX and design choices are largely inherited from the native app.

 ## How to get reliable scanning results
 The fundamental goal of the scanner is to get as many positive results as possible.
-The end-users have a general understanding of the challenge, but with the prevalent OCR implementations, they have high expectations in speed and accuracy.
+The end-users have a general understanding of the challenge, but with the familiarity that users have of this technology these days, for example for translating a restaurant menu abroad, they have high expectations in speed and accuracy.
 The scanner is faced with challenges, some of which we can mitigate and some which are left to mercy.

 ### The user has a slow connection